How to Get a Study Permit for Canada - The Complete Guide

 - How we can help you

 It is important that you apply to one of the Immigration and Refugee Council of Canada’s (IRCC) designated institutions.
 These institutions are approved by their province or territory to enroll international students.
-You can choose to study at a Canadian university or a post secondary school the offers certification in trades and vocations.
+You can choose to study at a Canadian university or a post-secondary school the offers certification in trades and vocations.
 There are institutions that offer courses in both English and French.
-The good news is if you have children under the age of 18 who will need to be enrolled in school when you get to Canada, all elementary, middle and high schools are Designated Learning Institutions (DLI’s).
+The good news is if you have children under the age of 18 who will need to be enrolled in school when you get to Canada, all elementary, middle, and high schools are Designated Learning Institutions (DLI’s).

 Once you know which school you want to go to and the program you want to study, you must begin by applying to the institution.
-Make sure you apply at least six months in advance for children who will be entering a primary or high school, and for universities and other post secondary schools we advise beginning the process at least one year in advance.
+Make sure you apply at least six months in advance for children who will be entering a primary or high school, and for universities and other post-secondary schools we advise beginning the process at least one year in advance.
 Something to keep in mind as the Canadian academic year runs from August through to May.
-Begin by contacting administration of the school you want to apply to, and they will provide you with:
+Begin by contacting the administration of the school you want to apply to, and they will provide you with:

 - the cost to apply

 - tuition fees

 - health insurance requirements - the Government of Canada doesn’t provide health care for foreign students so you will need to take out your own health insurance, which can be different depending on where you live.